-- crash dieting, starving or fasting – eating too few kilojoules encourages the body to slow the metabolism to conserve energy.
-BMR can drop by up to 15 per cent.
-Loss of lean muscle tissue further reduces BMR
+- Crash dieting, starving or fasting – eating too few kilojoules encourages the body to slow the metabolism to conserve energy.
+BMR can drop by up to 15 per cent and if lean muscle tissue is also lost, this further reduces BMR.

-- gender – generally, men have faster metabolisms than women because they tend to be larger
+- Gender – generally, men have faster metabolisms because they tend to be larger.

-- drugs – some drugs, like caffeine or nicotine, can increase the BMR
+- Drugs – like caffeine or nicotine, can increase the BMR.

 Thermic effect of food

 Your BMR rises after you eat because you use energy to eat, digest and metabolise the food you have just eaten.
 The rise occurs soon after you start eating, and peaks two to three hours later.